-I have talked before about going grocery shopping BEFORE planning for the week because it easier to stay in budget when you are shopping for sales, not shopping for specific items.
+I have talked before about going grocery shopping BEFORE planning for the week because it is easier to stay within budget when shopping for sales, not shopping for specific items.
 Then you can plan your meals around what you bought.
 The problem is that I never get around to the actual planning of the meals part.
 Or the remembering to prepare it part.

 Enter BUILDING BLOCKS

-Take this week for example:
+Take this week, for example:

-On Sunday I soaked and boiled beans, made a huge pot of rice, boiled some beets and washed dill and lettuce.
-These go in the fridge ready to be used.
+On Sunday, I soaked and boiled beans, made a huge pot of rice, boiled some beets, and washed dill and lettuce.
+These go in the fridge, ready to be used.
 Here is what happened:

-Monday- Took some of the rice and beans and mixed with tomato paste and spices.
+Monday- Took some of the rice and beans and mixed them with tomato paste and spices.
 Sprinkled with fresh dill on top.
 I ate that with hot sauce.

-Why are Building Blocks so great?
+Why Are Building Blocks So Great?

 There is always something to eat in the fridge!
-You always have part of a meal started so all you need is a side or topping to make it into a full meal.
+You always have part of a meal started, so all you need is a side or topping to make it into a full meal.
 You are also much less tempted to buy take-out when most of the work is already done.
-Additionally, you can always make a dinner from scratch if you want and have energy.
+Additionally, you can always make dinner from scratch if you want and have energy.
 You are not committed to those items!

-Rice– any type and there are many!
+Rice– any type, and there are many!

 Beans- all and any!
-White beans, black beans, chickpeas etc.
+White beans, black beans, chickpeas, etc.

-Roasted vegetables- beets, sweet potatoes, zucchini, onions, tomatoes, mushrooms.
+Roasted Vegetables– beets, sweet potatoes, zucchini, onions, tomatoes, mushrooms.

 Dressings– hot sauce, dips, balsamic, vinaigrette

-Meat Protein– cut chicken pieces, shredded meat
+Protein– cut chicken pieces, shredded meat

-If you are constantly being tempted by those pricey salad bars at Whole Foods or a café near you, then buy some “fun” things to spice up your salad: croutons, nuts, olives, sunflower seeds.
-The good thing is that those usually last so it won’t go bad if you don’t eat it that week!
-They are also not so expensive when purchased in a store a not in a restaurant;)
+If you are constantly being tempted by those pricey salad bars at Whole Foods or a café near you, then buy some “fun” things to spice up your salad: croutons, nuts, olives, and sunflower seeds.
+The good thing is that these items usually stay fresh for a while, so they won’t go bad if you don’t eat them that week!
+They are also not so expensive when purchased in a store, not in a restaurant;)

 As a working mother, my goal is to get a decent supper on the table every night.
-I don’t always have time for a “fancy” home-cooked meal and this keeps me away from take-out or unhealthy, quick, kids-foods like chicken nuggets and hot dogs.
+I don’t always have time for a “fancy” home-cooked meal, which keeps me away from take-out or unhealthy, quick, kids-foods like chicken nuggets and hot dogs.